Top 10 High Potassium Foods List

 Since kidney stones formed by calcium are a sign that the urine is too acidic, it needs to be neutralized.

-As potassium has an alkaline effect, it can increase the pH value in the urine and prevent the formation of kidney stones.
+As potassium has an alkaline effect, it can increase the urine’s pH value and prevent kidney stones’ formation.

 Because potassium citrate binds calcium, it deprives it of the ability to link with other minerals and thus cause kidney stones.